-Priority for action 3

-Use knowledge, innovation and education to build a culture of safety and resilience at all levels

-Core indicator 1

-Relevant information on disasters is available and accessible at all levels, to all stakeholders (through networks, development of information sharing systems etc)

-Level of Progress achieved:
+Ensure that disaster risk reduction is a national and a local priority with a strong institutional basis for implementation.
+Priority for action 3: Core indicator 1 Relevant information on disasters is available and accessible at all levels, to all stakeholders (through networks, development of information sharing systems etc) Level of Progress achieved:

-3: Institutional commitment attained, but achievements are neither comprehensive nor substantial Is there a national disaster information system publicly available?
-Means of verification:
+3: Institutional commitment attained, but achievements are neither comprehensive nor substantial Means of verification:

-No: Web page of national disaster information system No: Established mechanisms for accessing DRR information Description:
+- Is there a national disaster information system publicly available?
+No - No: Web page of national disaster information system - No: Established mechanisms for accessing DRR information Description: